This site is under construction, please visit regularly to view new content !

-This book is the result of 45 years of part-time research
+This book is the result of 45 years of part-time research into

-reasons for their migration.
+for their migration.

-It focuses on the period prior to the advent of census
+It focuses on the period prior to the advent of census returns

-in the early nineteenth century.
+early nineteenth century.

-Prior to this date research becomes more difficult and
+Prior to this date research becomes more difficult and time consuming,

-This approach has enabled this book to be kept a reasonable size.
+has enabled this book to be kept a reasonable size.